Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Instance Segmentation

 \subsection{Cells Perturbation Sweep}

+For cell instance segmentation we investigated ranking a diverse set of domain specialist models with $|\mathcal{M}|=8$.
+The models were trained on three different source datasets FlyWing~\cite{leal-taixe_benchmark_2019}, Ovules~\cite{wolny_accurate_2020} and PNAS~\cite{willis_cell_2016} and include 2D U-Nets (trained both with and without augmentations) and Residual 2D U-Nets.

-For cell instance segmentation we investigated applying additive Gaussian noise as an input perturbation between the strengths $\sigma = 0.01 - 0.2$.
-We show the results for CTE-ARS in \cref{tab:cte_ars_cells_gauss}.
+We investigated applying additive Gaussian noise as an input perturbation between the strengths $\sigma = 0.01 - 0.2$.
+We show the results for CMR-ARS in \cref{tab:CMR_ars_cells_gauss}.

-For feature space perturbation we investigated applying spatial DropOut equally to all layers of a network, where the strength of the perturbation is controlled by the proportion of feature maps dropped at each layer $p_{d}$.
+For feature space perturbation we investigated applying spatial Test-time DropOut (TTD) equally to all layers of a network, where the strength of the perturbation is controlled by the proportion of feature maps dropped at each layer $p_{d}$.
 We investigated DropOut proportions in the range $p_{d}= 0.001 - 0.1$.
-We show results for for both CTE-ARS in \cref{tab:cte_ars_cells_dropout}.
+We show results for for both CMR-ARS in \cref{tab:CMR_ars_cells_dropout}.

 \FloatBarrier